 1) Stand-up Paddleboard in Antarctica

 Sail on the 199-guest Ocean Endeavour, or 126-guest-average Greg Mortimer or Sylvia Earle if you want to experience the calming, surreal feeling of standing and gliding on the water’s surface among ice floes.
-The 199-guest expedition ship is the only one currently offering stand-up paddleboarding as an optional (added cost) adventure activity.
+These three expedition ships are the only ones currently offering stand-up paddleboarding as an optional (added cost) adventure activity.
 The sport of stand-up paddleboarding, a hybrid of surfing and kayaking, gives you a very personal perspective of Antarctica as you stand solo on the stable surf-style board, propelling your way forward with a single, long oar.
 Guides take out small groups of 10 (Ocean Endeavour) or 3-8 (Greg Mortimer & Sylvia Earle) paddleboarders in good weather conditions on calm bays and harbors.

 Choose these polar expedition ships for their top speeds if you want the fastest Drake Passage crossing: National Geographic Explorer (18 knots), Expedition (17 knots), World Explorer (16 knots) or Ultramarine (16 knots).
 Or opt for an air cruise, like the Antarctica Air Cruise, Antarctica Express Air Cruise, Polar Circle Air Cruise or Antarctic Express: Fly The Drake, which shaves off the days-long Drake Passage Crossing with one-way or round-trip flights.

 3) Snorkel or Scuba Dive Antarctica